 Long-term Debt.
-At June 30, 2021, we had \$310.0 million of principal indebtedness outstanding under the 2028 Notes.
-Additionally, in the midst of the pandemic when all operations were suspended, we obtained the CARES Act Loans totaling \$5.6 million.
-We also owe \$3.5 million related to our finance lease of a hotel at Rising Star.
+At September 30, 2021, we had \$310.0 million of principal indebtedness outstanding under the 2028 Notes, and no drawn amounts under the Credit Facility or outstanding letters of credit.
+Additionally, in the midst of the pandemic when all operations were suspended, we obtained CARES Act Loans totaling \$5.6 million.
+We also owe \$3.4 million related to our finance lease of a hotel at Rising Star.